KaiyuWei/Introduction-to-Algorithms/README.md

-Realization of basic algorithms in the book "Introduction to Algorithm" in Python
+Realization of basic algorithms in the book "Python data structures" by Kenneth A. Lambert

 <!---